 Elasticity is solved in Kubernetes by using ReplicaSets (which used to be called Replication Controllers).
 Just like most configurations for Kubernetes, a ReplicaSet is a way to reconcile a desired state: you tell Kubernetes what state the system should be in and Kubernetes figures out how to make it so.
 A ReplicaSet controls the number of replicas or exact copies of the app that should be running at any time.

 But what happens when you build a service that is even more popular than you planned for and you run out of compute?
-You can use the Kubernetes Horizontal Pod Autoscaler, which scales the number of pods based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics).
+You can use the Kubernetes Horizontal Pod Autoscaler, which scales the number of pods based on observed CPU utilization.

 4 – Logging